-The professional semester is a very demanding and stressful experience for most student teachers.
-The majority of student teachers quickly organize their schedules so that they are able to function successfully both professionally and personally.
+The professional semester is a very demanding and stressful experience.
+Student teachers are expected to conduct themselves in accordance with the requirements and expectations of their degree program and professional field.
+The majority of student teachers quickly adapt to be able to function successfully, both professionally and personally.

 Each student teacher is unique in the amount of supervision and assistance needed from the cooperating teacher and university supervisor.
 Most issues which arise between the cooperating teacher and the candidate are resolved through effective communication on a daily basis.
+Few student teachers encounter difficulties to a degree that requires intervention.